peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

    }
 ~~~~

-The `openid-federation-01` challenge MUST NOT be used to issue X.509
+The `openid-federation-01` challenge MUST NOT be used to validate possession of
-Certificates for any ACME Identifiers except `openid-federation` ACME
+any ACME Identifiers except `openid-federation` ACME Identifiers.
-Identifiers.

 The Requestor responds to the challenge with an object with the following
 format: